-- Audit Committee.
+Audit Committee.

 It is responsible for periodically supervising, assessing and reviewing the efficacy of internal control and financial and non-financial risk management systems, so that the main risks are adequately identified, managed and reported, receiving support in this supervision task from the Internal Audit and Risk Management Department.
-In supervising non-financial risks, the Audit Committee also has the support of the Sustainability Committee.
+In supervising non-financial risks, the Audit Committee also has the support of the Sustainability Committee for those risks related to ESG.